tomara-x/csound-proot-distro-recipe/README.md

 # Csound on Void proot on Termux on Android
+Requires around 700MB of space and Android 7+

 1. Install termux (from [fdroid](https://f-droid.org/))
 2. Execute `pkg install pulseaudio proot-distro`